 The Pension Plan manages market risk by diversifying investments in accordance with the Pension Plan's Statement of Investment Policies and Procedures (SIPP).
 Interest rate risk arises from the possibility that changes in interest rates will affect the fair value of the Pension Plan's financial instruments.
 In addition, changes in interest rates can also impact discount rates which impact the valuation of the pension and post-retirements and post-employment liabilities.
 Currency risk is the risk that the value of the Pension Plan's financial instruments will fluctuate due to changes in foreign currencies relative to the Canadian dollar.
-Other price risk is the risk that the value of the Pension Plan's investments in equity securities will fluctuate as a result of changes in market prices, other than those arising from interest rate risk or currency risk.
+Other price risk is the risk that the value of the Pension Plan's financial from interest rate rates rate risk or currency risk.
 All three factors may contribute to changes in values of the Pension Plan investments.
 See Note 20 - Pension and Post-Retirement and Post-Employment Benefits for further details.